Economic Development

 If you have any questions regarding the Business Questionnaire or the Supplier Registration Portal, please contact a CPS Energy representative at (210) 353-2474.

-Over the past year, CPS Energy has maintained aggressive procurement targets to ensure that our company remains vigilant in providing contract opportunities to local, small businesses within our community.
-During the 2025 Fiscal Year, CPS Energy invested more than $1.2 billion via contracted goods and services with more than $767 million (75%) of that spend paid to vendors located here in the San Antonio Metropolitan Statistical Area.
-In this same timeframe, CPS Energy has spent $372 million dollars with small, representing nearly 40% of total spend during the Fiscal Year.
+Kicking off Fiscal Year 2026, CPS Energy continues to adopt aggressive procurement targets to ensure that our company remains vigilant in providing contract opportunities to local, small businesses within our community.
+During the first three months of our new fiscal year, CPS Energy has already invested $304 million dollars via contracted goods and services with more than $185 million (72%) of that spend paid to vendors located here in the San Antonio Metropolitan Statistical Area.
+In this same timeframe, CPS Energy has spent $102 million dollars with small, representing nearly 41% of total spend during our first quarter.

-To further its mission of ensuring access to contract opportunities, CPS Energy has adopted an aggressive strategy to promote and encourage participation in our procurement process among local and small vendors.
-In FY2025 alone, our Supply Chain team has either hosted or attended 230+ separate events to engage our suppliers and ensure their participation in the procurement process.
+To further its mission of ensuring access to contract opportunities, CPS Energy has implemented a comprehensive strategy to promote and encourage participation in our procurement process among local and small vendors.
+Over the last four years, we have increased our participation in various outreach events by more than 196%!
+Thru April, our Supply Chain team has either hosted or attended nearly 70 separate events this year seeking to engage our suppliers and ensure their participation in the procurement process.
 We continue to leverage strategic partnerships such as those with the Small Business Development Center, the Center for Government Contracting and our various resource partners and trade groups to speak directly to small business owners concerning supplier registration and procurement needs.